Michael Naranjo: Awards

-In 1979 his Santa Clara Rain Dancer was awarded First Prize, Best in Class and Best in Division at the Santa Fe Indian Market.
+In 1979 his Santa Clara Rain Dancer sculpture was awarded First Prize, Best in Class and Best in Division at the Santa Fe Indian Market.

 He was honored in 1990 with the Distinguished Achievement Award from the National Press Club in Washington, D.C.

 In 1999 he was honored as the LIFE Foundation's Presidential Unsung Hero.

 In 2004, he was the recipient of the Santa Fe Rotary Foundation's Distinguished Art Award.

+Collections

-Michael's pieces are included in the collections of The Vatican, Vatican City, Italy; The White House, Washington D.C. and The Heard Museum, Phoenix, Arizona.
+Naranjo's pieces are included in the permanent collections of The Vatican, Vatican City, Italy; The White House, Washington D.C. and The Heard Museum, Phoenix, Arizona.